A strong commitment to sharing clinical study results is important for medical progress

 In some cases, Novo Nordisk may decide to discontinue further investigations of a medicine or a specific medicine indication.
 If the development for market approval is not taken over by another party, the synopses will be published 12 months after the public announcement of the study’s completion or discontinuation.
 Those results can be found here.

-Novo Nordisk publishes layperson summaries on this website from all Novo Nordisk clinical studies that have been completed on 1 January 2016 or later.
-Those summaries can be found here.
-The layperson summaries are posted within 30 days after the investigated medicine or medicine indication has been approved in both the United States and the European Union.
+For phase 2-4 studies, the layperson summaries are posted at the time of submission of the results to ClinicalTrials.gov after completion of the study.
+For phase 1 studies, the layperson summaries are posted within 30 days after the investigated medicine or medicine indication has been approved in both the United States (US) and the European Union (EU).
 The layperson summaries for clinical studies that have taken place after the US and EU approvals are published on the website 12 months after the study has been completed.
+Layperson summaries are not posted for non-interventional studies.

 To ensure the trust and safety of participants in clinical studies, Novo Nordisk takes steps to protect participants’ personal data.
 Clinical study documents, such as clinical study reports, synopses, and protocols posted to public websites, are first ‘redacted’.
 Redaction is a process that ensures that any personal data and/or company confidential information is removed and that the published document is in compliance with regulatory guidance, data protection laws and company policies.